aartiukh/pyfluid/README.md

 # README #

-This project is devoted to the simalation of the steady and unsteady flows of a viscous incompressible fluid.
+This project is devoted to the simulation of the steady and unsteady flows of a viscous incompressible fluid.

 ### What is this repository for? ###